uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 ## Terminology

 - `Research Computing (RC)` for the IT group supporting campus HPC resources.
+- `Slurm` instead of "SLURM" for the HPC job scheduler.
 - `UAB Campus Network` for the hard-wired network physically located on UAB campus, and the UAB WiFi Network ("UABSecure").
 - `UAB Campus VPN` for the VPN to tunnel remote connections through the UAB Campus Network.